mmbman/Katagiri/fukanzazengi-notes.md

 >
 > SZ: For you must know that the true dharma appears of itself, so that from the start dullness and distraction are struck aside.
 >
-> KR: For you must know that just there, in zazen, the right dharma is manifesting itself, and that from the first, dullness and distraction are struck aside.
+> EB: For you must know that just there [in zazen] the right dharma is manifesting itself and that from the first dullness and distraction are struck aside.

 - This line is extensively discussed in [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 1”](1979-06-09-Fukanzazengi-Talk-1) as “a sort of conclusion of the main subject in *Fukanzazengi*,” and as “[the real] meaning of *shikantaza*.”